brightenyika/MedioPharm/README.md

 **Readmission Spike:** Readmissions spiked sharply in February, reaching 76 cases, before gradually declining through June.
 This pattern may indicate a seasonal or post-holiday effect.

+**Departmental Performance:** General Medicine (37), Cardiology (35), and ICU (34) lead in readmission volume, showing these departments carry the heaviest recurring patient load.

 **Response Times:** Average response times were consistent across departments at approximately 16 minutes, suggesting that response speed is relatively standardized and is unlikely to be a major differentiator in departmental performance.

 **Vitals:** The 7-day vitals trend shows that abnormal cases consistently outnumbered normal cases, indicating a persistent pattern rather than a one-time increase.